wp-plugins/mrw-web-design-simple-tinymce/readme.txt

 = Add the "Insert More Tag" Button =

-This is the one button that might be legitimately missing from this plugin, though I find it's rarely used.
+This is the one button that might legitimately be missing from this plugin for a small subset of users.
 If you need it, use the following snippet in your theme's `functions.php` file.
 (Since the More Tag is used by a theme, the `functions.php` files is a good place for it.)

 `
 /* Add "Insert More Tag" Button in Text Editor After charmap */